GenSpectrum/LAPIS-SILO/doc/config.md

 command line option, of course).
 Environment variables override YAML file entries, and command line arguments override both.

-For a struct representing application configuration data (from here on called "Config", because the config library defines a C++ concept called [`Config`](../include/config/config_interface.h) that the "Config" struct needs to implement--currently those are `PreprocessingConfig` or `RuntimeConfig`), the system needs metadata, represented with the [`ConfigSpecification`](../include/config/config_specification.h)
+For a class representing application configuration data (from here on called "Config", because the config library defines a C++ concept called [`Config`](../include/config/config_interface.h) that the "Config" class needs to implement--currently those are `PreprocessingConfig` or `RuntimeConfig`), the system needs metadata, represented with the [`ConfigSpecification`](../include/config/config_specification.h)